slageyuri/BinaryTreeImplemented/README.md

 There are 4 main methods:

-add: Adds a node to next empty space (In order traversal, so the order is left-root-right)
+add: Adds a node to next empty space (In order traversal, so the order is left-root-right).

 remove: remove  value of the node associated the key passed as argument for the method.